 Trinity Episcopal Church has a long history of outreach and service to the greater Torrington area.
 Our Campus is a community resource for many non-profit agencies serving Litchfield County.
 We are the only urban Episcopal Church in Litchfield County.

-We estimate that over 900 pairs of feet enter Trinity's buildings every week for non-religious activities.
+We estimate that over 900 pairs of feet entered Trinity's buildings every week for non-religious activities before Covid-19 disrupted activities.
 We subsidize the Community Soup Kitchen, Operation Overflow, AA and NA groups and others.
 Folks from Trinity are responsible for the initial formation of the Susan B. Anthony Crisis Center, the Workman Home for the Aged and other area institutions.

 Walking the road as a community following Jesus takes considerable resources.
 We would like to invite you to consider how you God may be calling you to support our ministry.